 ABSTRACT

-During the fall and winter season, samples of raw sewage, activated sludge, and effluents from the North End Sewage Treatment Plant (NESTP) were collected to investigate the potential of quantitating human enteric viruses in wastewater samples as alternative indicators of contamination and to evaluate the processing stages of the wastewater treatment plant.
-DNA and RNA enteric viruses and gene uidA (found in Escherichia coli) were targeted in the samples collected from the NESTP.
-Nucleic acid (RNA/DNA) from each wastewater treatment sample was extracted using a virus spin kit.
-Enteric viruses were quantitated in the samples via quantitative PCR using TaqMan assays.
+We investigated the potential use and quantitation of human enteric viruses in wastewater samples as alternative indicators of contamination and evaluated the processing stages of the wastewater treatment plant.
+During the fall 2019 and winter 2020 seasons, samples of raw sewage, activated sludge, effluents, and biosolids (sludge cake) from the North End Sewage Treatment Plant, the largest wastewater treatment plant in Winnipeg, Manitoba, Canada, were collected.
+DNA and RNA enteric viruses, as well as the uidA gene found in Escherichia coli (E. coli) were targeted in the samples collected from the NESTP.
+Total nucleic acids from each wastewater treatment sample were extracted using a commercial spin-column kit.
+Enteric viruses were quantitated in the extracted samples via quantitative PCR using TaqMan assays.

-The average gene copies assessed in the raw sewage were not significantly different than the average gene copies assessed in the effluents for Adenovirus and CrAssphage (DNA viruses), Pepper Mild Mottle Virus (PMMV) (RNA virus), and uidA in terms of both volume and biomass.
-The significant reduction of these enteric viruses and uidA was observed consistently in activated sludge samples.
+The average gene copies assessed in the raw sewage were lower but not significantly different (p-values ranged between 0.0546749 and 0.79861) than the average gene copies assessed in the effluents for Adenovirus and CrAssphage (DNA viruses), Pepper Mild Mottle Virus (RNA virus), and uidA in terms of both volume and biomass.
+A significant reduction of these enteric viruses was observed consistently in activated sludge samples compared with those for raw sewage.
+Corresponding reductions in gene copies per volume and gene copies per biomass were also seen for uidA but were not statistically significant (p-value = 0.8769 and p-value = 0.635336, respectively).
 The higher gene copy numbers of enteric viruses and E. coli observed in the effluents may be associated with the 12-hour hydraulic retention time in the facility.
-When compared to uidA, enteric viruses were found at least one to two orders of magnitude higher than the E. coli marker.
-This may indicate that enteric viruses can survive during the wastewater treatment process and therefore suggest that viral-like particles are being released into the aquatic environment.
+Enteric viruses were found in gene copy numbers at least one order of magnitude higher than the E. coli marker uidA.
+This may indicate that enteric viruses can survive the wastewater treatment process and therefore suggest that viral-like particles are being released into the aquatic environment.

 INTRODUCTION